chunwu/apex-trigger-framework/README.md

 }
 ```

-In summary, this Apex trigger pattern provides these benefits:
+In summary, this Apex trigger framework provides these benefits:
 * Allowing each trigger to be individually switched on/off.
 * Allowing each trigger operation to be individually switched on/off.
-* Promoting consideration of the before and after stages where logic should belong to.
+* Promoting consideration of the before and after stages where the logic should belong to.
 * Promoting consideration of the changed records that need to be processed.
-* Increased modularity on managing the trigger code.
+* Increased modularity on managing the code.
-* Open for extension for a managed package that uses this pattern.
 * Simple to use (well, subject to the definition of "simple").